alexanthony813/Genomes/README.md

-# Genomes
+# Genomie
 Genetic visualization application

 # Introduction

 Genomie is a web application that provides beautiful data visualizations of hereditary information based on the information receieved from 23AndMe.com.
-Providing the user with a varieties of different views, anyone can easily interpret and understand their unique genetic information in an interactive, elegant way.
-Genomie provides clear and vibrant perspectives in multiple viewing environments for a smooth user experience.
+Providing the user with a varieties of different views, anyone can easily interpret and understand their unique genetic information in an interactive and elegant way.
+Genomie provides clear and vibrant perspectives in multiple viewing environments for an optimized user experience.

 # Questions and Issues
 For any issues, please refer to [**our issues page**](https://github.com/ThunderousFigs/Genomes/issues)